Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 If you used a package manager to install your Python or if you compiled your Python from source, then you must install SQLite3 and its development packages.
-If you downloaded your Python as an installer from python.org, then you already have it installed and can proceed to the next section :ref:`sql_making_a_project`..
+If you downloaded your Python as an installer from https://www.python.org, then you already have it installed and can proceed to the next section :ref:`sql_making_a_project`.

-If you need to install the SQLite3 packages, then, for example, using the Debian system and apt-get, the command would be the following:
+If you need to install the SQLite3 packages, then, for example, using the Debian system and ``apt-get``, the command would be the following:

 .. code-block:: text